 Keystroke data will never be recorded or sent to our servers and is always suppressed for:

-- Credit Card numbers: If a user enters 10 or more digits in sequence, Hotjar assumes that this is a Credit Card number so the data is suppressed.
+- Credit Card and phone numbers: If a user enters 10 or more digits in sequence, Hotjar assumes that this is a Credit Card or Phone number so the data is suppressed.
 Although credit card numbers can be detected through an algorithm, we purposely chose to use a more basic method since an algorithm could fail to suppress a credit card number with an accidental typo.

 - Email Addresses: If a user enters what appears to be an email address, the data is suppressed.